From armor

 The formatter config should include:

-$schema for editor validationprintWidth, semicolons, quotes, trailing commas, line endings)sortImports: true so formatting keeps import ordering aligned with lintingsortPackageJson: true to use Oxfmt's package.json orderingignorePatterns for common generated output directoriesOxfmt also respects .gitignore, skips node_modules and lockfiles by default, and supports .prettierignore for compatibility.
+$schema for editor validationprintWidth, semicolons, quotes, trailing commas, line endings)sortImports: true so the formatter owns import ordering (the lint sort-imports rule is off to avoid fighting it)sortPackageJson: true to use Oxfmt's package.json orderingignorePatterns for common generated output directoriesOxfmt also respects .gitignore, skips node_modules and lockfiles by default, and supports .prettierignore for compatibility.
 Prefer config-level ignorePatterns for new projects.

-Set up prek for pre-commit hooks that run linting and formatting on staged files.
+Set up prek for a pre-commit hook that runs linting and formatting.

 Create prek.toml in the project root: